okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 When Okta calls an external service, it enforces a default timeout of three seconds.
 See [Time out and retry](https://developer.okta.com/docs/concepts/inline-hooks/#time-out-and-retry).

-> **Note:** Failovers that use the Okta telephony providers are heavily rate-limited.
+> **Note:** The failover system that uses the Okta telephony providers is heavily rate-limited.

 There are other common causes of failure for telephony inline hooks.
 See the [Troubleshoot](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/InlineHook/#tag/InlineHook/operation/createTelephonyInlineHook) section in the Telephony Inline Hook API reference.
 This section contains a list of possible failures for telephony hook callouts, information on the impact of the failure, and error visibility.